-The following items of clothing are considered inappropriate and should not be worn to school:
+The following items of clothing are considered to be inappropriate and are not to be worn:

-• Blouses or sweaters that show a bare midriff, halter tops, bandanas, tank tops, tops with thin straps, short shorts, short mini-skirts, clinging or form fitting spandex leggings (without the appropriate length shorts, skirt, or dress), pants/jeans worn below the waist, and pants/jeans with rips 4" above the knee (including any rip that shows through to skin, undergarments, or fabric.).
+• Blouses or sweaters that show a bare midriff, halter tops, bandanas, tank tops, tops with thin straps, short shorts, short mini-skirts, clinging or form fitting spandex leggings (without the appropriate length skorts, shorts, skirt, or dress), pants/jeans worn below the waist, and pants/jeans with rips 4" above the knee (including any rip that shows through to skin, undergarments, or fabric.).
 All flannel-type pants and sleepwear are not permitted.

 • Appropriate and safe footwear must be worn at all times.
-Specifically, "flip-flops" and "sliders" are not to be worn due to the safety factor when using stairs.
+Specifically, no flip-flops or "sliders" are not to be worn due to the safety factor when using stairs.
 All sandals must be secured at the toes and ankle for safety.